Rolls-Royce Trent: UltraFan

-The variable pitch fan will facilitate low pressure ratio fan operability.
-Rolls-Royce will work with Industria de Turbo Propulsores to test IP turbine technologies that will go into the UltraFan.
-In Dahlewitz near Berlin, Rolls-Royce has built a power rig simulating loading conditions in flight, sized for 15–80 MW gear systems; and recruits 200 engineers.
+The variable pitch fan facilitates low pressure ratio fan operability.
+Rolls-Royce worked with Industria de Turbo Propulsores to test ion plating (IP) turbine blade technologies.
+In Dahlewitz near Berlin, Rolls-Royce built a power rig simulating loading conditions in flight, sized for 15–80 MW gear systems; and recruited 200 engineers.
 The ratio of the initial test gear will approach 4:1 and thrust could be up to 100,000 lbf.
-The specially constructed test rig is an €84 million ($94 million) investment.
+The test rig is an €84 million ($94 million) investment.

 In partnership with Liebherr, the 100,000 hp UltraFan gearbox was first run in October 2016.

-After the initial set of low-speed fan rig tests and the casting of second-generation titanium aluminide IP turbine blades, the initial UltraFan demonstrator concept design should be frozen in 2017.
+After the initial set of low-speed fan rig tests and the casting of second-generation titanium aluminide IP turbine blades, the initial UltraFan demonstrator concept design was to be frozen in 2017.
 Tests simulated aircraft pitch and roll on an attitude rig in September 2016 to assess oil flow in the gearbox.
 The gearbox went through high-power tests in May 2017.

-The UltraFan will be 3 m (118 in) in diameter and its fan blades with titanium leading edges are evaluated under the ALPS programme.
+The UltraFan was to be 300 cm in diameter.
+Fan blades with titanium leading edges were evaluated under the ALPS programme.